dotnet/docs-maui/docs/android/internals/java-interop.md

 ## Java callable wrappers

-.NET Android wraps Android APIs by generating C# code that mirrors the Java/Kotlin APIs.
+.NET for Android wraps Android APIs by generating C# code that mirrors the Java/Kotlin APIs.
 Each generated class that corresponds to a Java/Kotlin type is derived from the `Java.Lang.Object` class (implemented in the `Mono.Android` assembly), which marks it as a Java interoperable type.
 This means that it can implement or override virtual Java methods.
 To make registration and invocation of these methods possible, it's necessary to generate a Java class that mirrors the managed class and that provides an entry point to the Java to managed transition.
-Java classes are generated during app build, as well as during the .NET Android build, and are known as *Java Callable Wrappers* (JCW).
+Java classes are generated during app build, as well as during the .NET for Android build, and are known as *Java Callable Wrappers* (JCW).
 The following example shows a managed class that overrides two Java virtual methods:

 ```csharp
 public class MainActivity : AppCompatActivity